brnaydin/credit-system/README.md

 OR

 H2 database can be used.
-Configuration must be done
+Relevant configuration must be done.

 After all, data.sql must be executed in order to create tables and load demo data.